-Identification of the public records adequate for the public records officer or designee to locate the records (title and date, if known)
+Adequate identification of the records for the Public Records Request Coordinator or Records Custodian to locate the records (title and date, if known)

 Location (department) of the requested records, if known

-Whether the requester intends to inspect the records or obtain a photocopy of the records, at the cost set forth in of the City's Public Disclosure Policy
+Whether the requester intends to inspect the records or obtain a copy of the records, at the cost set forth in of the City's Public Records Request Policy

 How the City will Respond

 Within seven business days of receipt of the request, the City will do one or more of the following: